 The Glendalough Visitors Centre is your start point and first port of call on Day 4.
 From here you cross the bridge and take the Green Road into the valley.
 Soon you’ll pass the Information Office which marks the start of todays tough climb.
 The ancient ruins of the Monastic City are on your right.
-You’ll pass Polanass Water before gaining a forest road which will weave it’s way higher and higher until you reach the boggy saddle between Mullacor and Lugduff.
+You’ll pass Poulanass Waterfall before joining the forest road which will weave it’s way higher and higher until you reach the boggy saddle between Mullacor and Lugduff.
 Irelands longest valley lies below you as you make your way to the valley floor and the welcome fire in the Glenmalure Lodge.

 Grade: Moderate, the route is marked with yellow marker poles